netobserv/netobserv.github.io/content/posts/2025-02-26-whats_new_1_8/index.md

 <p style="text-align: center">Listing 11: Enable eBPFManager feature in FlowCollector</p>

 It must specify an interface, such as **br-ex**, which is the OVS external bridge interface.
 This lets eBPF Manager know where to attach the TCx hook.
+Normally, the interfaces are auto-discovered, so if you don't specify all the interfaces, it won't get all the flows.
+This is work in progress.

 To verify that this is working, go to **Operators > Installed Operators**.
 Click **eBPF Manager Operator** and then the **All instances** tab.
 There should a BpfApplication named **netobserv** and a pair of BpfProgram, one for TCx ingress and another for TCx egress, for each node.
 There might be more if you enable other eBPF Agent features.